Sen. John McCain Has Been Diagnosed With Brain Cancer

 McCain showed no neurological problems before or after the operation, his doctors told CNN.

-Before the surgery, McCain told his doctors he had, at times, felt foggy, not as sharp as normal, and was having double vision, according to CNN.
-However, after the surgery, the senator reportedly was oriented, had good balance, and had no headaches.
+Before the surgery, McCain told his doctors he had, at times, felt foggy and not as sharp as normal, and was having double vision, according to CNN.
+However, after the surgery, the senator reportedly was oriented, had good balance, and experienced no headaches.
 He has been recovering at home since Saturday, when he was discharged from the hospital.

 Meghan McCain, the senator's daughter, said in a statement that the family was shocked by the diagnosis.

-"It won't surprise you to learn that in all this, the one of us who is most confident and calm is my father," Megan McCain said.
+"It won't surprise you to learn that in all this, the one of us who is most confident and calm is my father," she said.
 "He is the toughest person I know.
 The cruelest enemy could not break him."

-The blood clot was removed from near the spot where McCain was diagnosed with the aggressive skin cancer, melanoma, in 2000, notes CNN.
+The blood clot was removed from near the spot where McCain was diagnosed with the aggressive skin cancer melanoma in 2000, notes CNN.
 The senator has also had three precancerous skin lesions removed, none of which were invasive, according to medical records released in 2008 during his presidential campaign.

 McCain began his political career as a Senate liaison while serving in the US Navy.
 In 1982, he won a seat in the US House of Representatives and in 1987 was elected to the the Senate, succeeding Barry Goldwater, another high-profile conservative.